 - The SOP accountable items Masterclass (Appendix 1) must be included in the local induction programme for all new perioperative staff, maternity staff and in areas outside of operating theatres where interventional/surgical procedures take place.
 All New starters will be advised where to find a copy of the SOP for Accountable Items on the T&A webpage

 - A copy of the SOP is to be issued to all new medical personnel (Surgeons / Interventionists and Anaesthetists) who must also undertake the E-Learning competency as part of their induction.

 - All practitioners must accept responsibility for updating their knowledge and skills to undertake and maintain competency assessment every three years (Appendix 2).
 Further Masterclass training and assessment will be undertaken following incidents / near misses / never events as indicated by the investigation team.

 - Student ODPs, TNAs and nursing students are supernumerary therefore two other competent members of staff must be involved in the checks (one of whom must be qualified).

 - Agency staff must read Appendix 8 ‘How to perform an accountable items check in practice’ before they take part in any aspect of the check

 - All staff are to maintain a safe standard of accountable items checks in compliance with this SOP.

-- All accountable item records will be revised and updated every 12 months by the Team Leader.
+- All accountable item records will be revised and updated every 3 years by the Team Leader or sooner if required.